 Short answer – yes.
 If you’re a human being with a mouth and you eat and drink regularly (hello, everyone) then you should be using a tongue scraper.
 Brushing your teeth twice a day simply isn’t enough to get the bacteria off your tongue, in fact – it does absolutely nothing for your tongue.

-Once you’ve used a scraper for yourself, you’ll see just how much stuff actually comes off and how much cleaner and fresher your entire mouth feels afterward.
+Once you’ve used a scraper for yourself, you’ll see just how much stuff actually comes off and how much cleaner and fresher your entire mouth feels afterwards.
 I really recommend the copper tongue scrapper because it has even more antibacterial properties than your regular scraper but anything is better than nothing.

 You truly will not believe the amount of gunk that comes off your tongue and you’ll feel a million times better once you’ve scraped it all off.
 This is one of those products that you’ll buy, and you’ll spend a good ten minutes wondering why the hell you didn’t own one sooner.
 Happy scraping, friends.